Tolsa/forest-doc/knowledge-base.md

 ### Have there been any major changes that I should be aware of?
 <span class="l-category">All products</span>

-A new version of Forest (2.0.0) has been released on November 17.
+A new version of Forest (2.0.0) has been released on November, 17.
 Important thing to know:
+* Collection names in Forest_liana are now based on the model name.
 <div class="c-notice warning l-mt">
-  ⚠️ Collection names in Forest_liana are now based on the model name.
+  ⚠️ If you update to a version greater than or equal to 2.0.0, make sure you haven't received any warnings or error messages before deploying to production.
 </div>

-If you update to a version greater than or equal to 2.0.0, make sure you haven't received any warnings or error messages before deploying to production.

 ## JSON Web Token